 3. Reiterate that you are qualified for the job.
 This is where the careful messaging comes full circle in the interview.
 If you’ve read my article on the important First 10 Minutes of the interview, then go back to those X, Y, and Z skills that the manager identified early in the conversation and briefly remind the hiring manager of the examples you brought up early on in the conversation.
 It also demonstrates to the hiring manager that you are listening to what they are saying and value their thoughts and insight.

-Candidate: “I belive I have all ths skills you’re looking for to be successful in this job.
-As far as being a team-player [or whatever X skill they mentioned], I believe I have demonstrated that in the example we discussed earlier about that deadline I had where I rallied the troops.
+Candidate: “I believe I have all the skills you’re looking for to be successful in this job.
+As far as being a team player [or whatever X skill they mentioned], I believe I have demonstrated that in the example we discussed earlier that deadline I had where I rallied the troops.
 As far as being resourceful [or skill Y from the interviewer], I hope that the example we discussed about that research project I did at my last employer will prove that I keep looking for a solution, and as far as [any other skills that have come up] I think the example of blah, blah, blah. . . proves that I have that skill.” ”

 4. Confirm there is no more information that is needed to take the next step.
 It is important that the manager is given an opportunity to ask any further questions that are needed, and a direct question opening the floor can be a great help.